Register Now

 Course Co-Director

-This course is directed towards neurologists, internists and family practice physicians, advanced practice providers including PAs and NPs, nurses and others involved in the diagnosis and treatment of neurological disorders.
+This course is directed towards neurologists, internists and family practice physicians, advanced practice providers including PAs and APRNs, nurses and others involved in the diagnosis and treatment of neurological disorders.

 Upon completion of this activity, the participant will be able to:

-• Discuss advances in acute stroke care including prevention and treatment.
+• Discuss updated strategies for acute stroke prevention and treatment.